rgalanakis/personaldocs/pycon_nastyremoval.md

-# Name
+### Name
 TBD

-# Category
+### Category
 Best Practices & Patterns

-# Python Level
+### Python Level
 Novice

-# Audience
+### Audience
-Which of these sound good?

-- Veteran programmers who want to make things better, junior programmers who want to avoid making things worse.
-- Junior programmers who want to make things better, veteran programmers who want to avoid making things worse.
+Novices who want their jobs to get better, veterans who want them to not get worse.
-- Programmers who live with regret and those who have not yet made big enough mistakes.
-- Programmers who can live with their decisions and forgive the mistakes of others.

-# Objectives
+### Objectives
-Attendees will have gotten some real-world insight on when reinventing the wheel is appropriate, and how to address cultural and technical problems when such a solution becomes inappropriate.
-The technical aspects of Nasty and its removal will be covered as well.
+Attendees will get real world insight on when reinventing the wheel is appropriate, and how to address cultural and technical problems when such a solution becomes unmanageable legacy.
+They will come away energized enough to fight against legacy code, and informed enough to win.

-# Duration
+### Duration
-No preference
+30 minutes

-# Description
+### Description
-In the days of Python 1.5, programmers at CCP working on the MMORPG EVE Online decided to implement a custom Python import mechanism, appropriately named "Nasty".
+In the days of Python 1.5, programmers at CCP working on EVE Online decided to implement a custom Python import mechanism, appropriately named "Nasty".
 Over the course of the next decade, they found this to be a very bad idea.
 The story of the creation and destruction of Nasty is one of success, fall, and redemption.
 It will hopefully inspire you in your own fight against legacy code.

-# Detailed Abstract
+### Detailed Abstract
 In the days of Python 1.5, programmers at CCP working on the MMORPG EVE Online decided to implement a very clever  Python import mechanism, appropriately named "Nasty".
 This very clever importer freed them from the shackles of namespaces being tied to file location, and allowed them to do all sorts of very clever things.

 Over the course of the next decade, this very clever importer turned into a very big problem.
 A single namespace could be split between dozens of files.
 Modules and files were not cohesive.
 Features like a test runner and mocking were added directly into the importer.
 Circular references abounded.
 Developers new to the codebase turned edge case behavior into best practices.
 Many once useful features turned into a dreadful maintenance burden.